vietai/dab/README.md

 # Data augmentation with Back Translation.

 This repository builds on the idea of back translation as a data augmentation method.
 The idea is simple: translating a sentence in one language to another and then back to the original language.
 This way one can multiply the size of any NLP dataset.
+An example using our code is shown below:

 <p align="center"> <img src="gif/envien_demo.gif"/> </p>

 # Google Colaboratory Tutorials

-We have prepared here a series of Google Colabs Notebooks to walk you through how to use our code in real contexts.
-You will be shown how to make use of free computational and free storage resources.
+We have prepared here a series of Google Colabs Notebooks to walk you through how to use our code in very practical contexts and with the most accessible writing styles.
+For example, you will be shown how to make use of free computational and free storage resources to replicate all of our results.
+Here are the Colabs:

 * [Interactive Back Translation](https://colab.research.google.com/github/vietai/back_translate/blob/master/colabs/Interactive_Back_Translation.ipynb): A minimal Colab for you to play with our final results.
 We use this colab to generate the GIF you saw above.